pkalivas/radiate/README.md

 This is definitly an area which can be improved in the algorithm.

 ## Versions
+**1.5.57** - Major improvements to the Dense/DensePool layers.
+Before the improvement the benchmark takes about 1.5 minutes to run.
+With the improvements it finishes in about 1.5 seconds.

 **1.1.55** - Removed unsafe code and fixed memory leak in evtree.
 Refactored Evtree to be generic, moving neural network logic to be separate.
 Cleaned up send/sync impls.

 **1.1.52** - Added recurrent neurons for NEAT.
 Note - this is also only viable for evolution (I will focus on implementing backprop for recurrent neurons and GRU layers next - I'm working on some other projects that require recurrent evolution neurons as of now).
 This can be configured in the NeatEnvironment settings where the % change of adding a recurrent neuron can be added.
 0.0 would mean no recurrent neurons are added, where 1.0 would mean every new neuron is recurrent.
 Example in radiate/src/models/.